omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 - class based views take this into account with the models get_aboslute_url

 Functionality to add:
+- login url is currently metcons/profile instead of metcons/<username> not sure how to fix this as redirect doesn't seem to be working
 - change home button to not hide if user isn't authenticated but instead takes them to the index page or login page
 - add results section to bottom of workoutinstance detail page for users to add results
 - workouts list page can have a if user.is_authenticated to show all workouts if the user is logged in